This post may contain affiliate links. Please read my disclosure policy.

 Place another piece of parchment paper over the pie dough and use a rolling pin to roll out to the pie crust to the size you need.
 Roll away from the center in different directions to evenly spread it out into a circle.
 Grab the parchment paper on the corners and turn the whole pie dough and both parchment papers over several times while rolling out.

-And even though I use a pastry mat I still put parchment paper down.
+And even though I use a pastry mat, I still put parchment paper down.
 Gluten-free pie dough is a bit stickier and more fragile than regular pie dough.
-Another great thing about the pastry mat is that it keeps the parchment paper from slipping so it makes it easier to roll the dough out.
+Another great thing about the pastry mat is that it keeps the parchment paper from slipping, so it makes it easier to roll the dough out.

-Carefully pull off the top parchment paper and then holding the bottom layer of parchment paper turn your pie crust over onto your pie pan and then slowly let it form to the inside of your pie pan.
+Carefully pull off the top parchment paper, and then, holding the bottom layer of parchment paper, turn your pie crust over onto your pie pan and then slowly let it form to the inside of your pie pan.

 Remove the parchment paper slowly.
 You may need to tear it in strips to get it off.
 Repair any tears that might happen by pushing the dough together with your fingers and then gently smooth out.

 Trim the dough around the top edge of the pie pan to about a 1/2″ past the rim.
 Save any pieces that you trim off in case you need to repair any areas.
-Use your fingers to press a decorative design around the edge of the crust or use a fork to press a design along the edge.
+Use your fingers to press a decorative design around the edge of the crust, or use a fork to press a design along the edge.

-To Make The Top Crust
+Make The Top Crust

 Make the second pie crust.
 Roll out the second pie crust the same as before.
-The top crust does not need to be chilled as long as you use it right away.

-Place on top of the pie and cut off excess about an inch away from the edge, then fold over the edge of the bottom crust’s edge and seal then crimp.
+Place on top of the pie and cut off excess about an inch away from the edge, then fold over the edge of the bottom crust’s edge and seal, then crimp.
 Cut a few slits in the top crust to allow the steam to escape.

 Making a Lattice Design